CnrLwlss/Swinging-game/README.md

 # Swinging-game
 A physics game about swinging

-The aim of the game is to touch all of the red circles, while avoiding the grey ones.
-You do this by setting strings and using them to siwng in to position.
-You can only set strings on light blue squares.
+The aim of the game is to touch all of the red circles, while avoiding the grey ones You do this by setting strings and using them to siwng in to position You can only set strings on light blue squares

 Controls:
 Jump - w